 Despite the uncertainty surrounding Brexit, there are some steps employers can take now in order to retain their existing workforce in the UK.

-The EU referendum has caused a lot of concern amongst EEA nationals and their employers as to what their position is in the UK and what will happen when the UK exits the EU.
+Brexit has caused a lot of concern amongst EEA nationals and their employers as to what their position is in the UK and what will happen when the UK exits the EU especially in the event of a no deal.
 This is clearly an important issue for many SMEs, especially as sponsorship of overseas workers through the UK’s Points-Based System becomes increasingly expensive.